hhnnhh/berlin_datascience_lab/README.md

 Preliminary result: ROC = .71

+A Random Forest Classifier resulted in a similar ROC score.

 ### Feature selection

 To improve the [Model 1](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb)  feature selection was used (by Hannah Bohle).